When opening an Excel spreadsheet, or using it as a template, a message displays that the spreadsheet is corrupted, or the spreadsheet does not open.

 - In the document drawer, users can access the earlier versions and restore an older version and set it as the current version.

-For details on versions in FYI, refer to Creating a New Document Version.
+For details on versions in FYI, refer to Version History and Creating a New Document Version.